tnelson/CS1710FinalProject/README.md

 3.We verified the safety of the process lifecyle

 ###Visualisation
-You may notice that our visualisation is an extremely rudimentary HTML table.
-We believe our model does not lend itself to an animated "pretty" visualisation.
-Further we think this is the best way to clearly see what is going on and understand the model.
+Our visualisation is a basic HTML table that displays what can be thought of as each process's ``descriptor", namely, it's state, VA mappings, and permissions.

 This is also an added benefit of our model.
 It provides a clear and simple way to understand a complex topic that is often confusing.

-##Limitations and Tradeoffs
+##Limitations
-Our model has several limitations.
-Notably we do not consider several key parts of a modern OS :
+We do not consider several key parts of a modern OS :
 1.We neglect registers
 2.We do not consider multithreading
 3.We do not model memory access (What happens when a process acceses an adress in it's VA space that has not been allocated)
 4. We do not consider process forking
 This is a small subset of things we do not consider among a modern OS's powerful feature set.
 Indeed even the most cutting edge research in the world cannot fully model/verify something as expansive as the Linux kernel.
+##Tradeoffs
+Due to the fact that we use pages to represent our basic unit of memory we are unable to capture byte level memory errors (such as overwrites) with our model.